webinmotion/mind-flip/README.md

 There are currently two approaches being pursued towards this goal

 1. using postman - this is a widely used tool for testing RESTful APIs and does a nice job of capturing a lot of information
-2. using swagger - this is a documentation tool which has some testing capabilities enbedded within it.
+2. using swagger - this is a documentation tool which has some testing capabilities embedded within it.
 It is very useful because of the vast amount of information it can capture

 **postman**